Johannus Monday: Career

 After winning the title of the men's doubles of the Nottingham Open alongside Jacob Fearnley, the pair received wildcards for the 2023 Wimbledon Championships.
 He was also given a wildcard into the men's qualifying singles and beat Mili Poljicak before pushing the experienced Radu Albot to three sets.
 In the doubles, he and Fearnley beat Andre Goransson and Ben McLachlan in the opening round before losing to Matthew Ebden and Rohan Bopanna.

 He won three consecutive singles titles on the ITF tennis tour in October 2024.
 His haul included the singles and doubles titles at the M25 Louisville, a singles victory in Norman, Oklahoma, and a singles victory in Harlingen, Texas.

 He began 2025 with another title at that level in Sunderland before adding a fifth in six months in Bakersfield, United States in March 2025, defeating American Alex Rybakov in the final in straight sets to seal the title.

 In June 2025, Monday was awarded a wildcard to make his major tournament main-draw singles debut at Wimbledon, where he lost to 13th seed Tommy Paul in the first round.

 In September 2025, Monday combined with Patrick Harper to win the doubles title at the Columbus Challenger, defeating George Goldhoff and Theodore Winegar in the final.

+In October 2025, Monday reached his first Challenger final in singles, at the Sioux Falls Challenger.
+He lost to fifth seed Patrick Kypson in three sets.